tperry2x-uk/OpenXTalk-Community-DPE/docs/specs/lcb-precedence.md

 Choosing appropriate precedence levels fulfils some important objectives:

-- The ordering of precedence is consistent with LiveCode Script
+- The ordering of precedence is consistent with xTalk Script
 - Complicated expressions can easily be written without needing many parentheses `(…)`
 - The ordering of precedence is reasonably consistent with other programming